jitsi/gsoc-ideas/2020/make-electron-great-again.md

 * Use the welcome page from the deployment (this may require updates to the [External API](https://github.com/jitsi/jitsi-meet/blob/master/modules/API/external/external_api.js))
 * Replace AtlasKit with react-native-paper (using react-native-web)

+## Pro tips for your application
+Have you worked with Electron apps before?
+Show us your work!

 ## Potential mentors
 @saghul